sichkar-valentyn/Reinforcement_Learning_in_Python/README.md

 ## Description
 RL Algorithms implemented in Python for the task of global path planning for mobile robot.
-Experimental results with different Environments.
+<br/>Experimental results with different Environments.
+<br/>Code is supported with a lot of comments.
+It will guide you step by step through entire idea of implementation.

 ## Content
 * [RL_Q-Learning_E-1](https://github.com/sichkar-valentyn/Reinforcement_Learning_in_Python/tree/master/RL_Q-Learning_E1)